 The written task

-The final stage before an assessment centre or vacation scheme is a written task.
-This will be done through an online platform but we will be on hand if you have any questions.
-Our written task is designed to get you thinking about client and commercial issues alongside demonstrating strong written skills.
-We appreciate everyone will have a different level of legal knowledge so we won’t be assessing you on this element.
-One key element is planning your time so that you have enough left at the end to review your work before submitting.
+The written task is part of the final stage assessment centre or placement scheme but we will often ask you to complete this in advance of the assessment day so you can complete this virtually through an online platform.
+Our written task is designed to get you thinking about client and commercial issues alongside demonstrating strong written and analysis skills.
+We appreciate everyone will have a different level of legal knowledge, so we won’t be assessing you on this element.
+One key consideration is planning your time so that you have enough left at the end to review your work before submitting.
+Attention to detail is key again here.

 The assessment centre